martis42/depend_on_what_you_use/README.md

 It applies the principals established by [Include What You Use](https://github.com/include-what-you-use/include-what-you-use) to the dependencies of your `cc_*` targets.

+DWYUs design philosophy in one sentence: \
+**A `cc_*` target X shall depend directly on the targets providing the header files which are included directly in the source code of X.**

 The main features are:
 * Finding include statements which are not available through a direct dependency, aka **preventing to rely on transitive dependencies**.
 * Finding unused dependencies.